mfpdev/mfp-advanced-adapters-samples/custom-security-checks/ltpa-sample/README.md

     </server>
   ```

-- Build and run the sample Swift app:
+- Build the sample app:
   - From a terminal window, navigate to the Swift App XCode project's root folder and run the following [CocoaPods](https://cocoapods.org/) command:
   ```
     pod install
   ```
-- Register the application:
+- Register the sample app:
   - From a terminal window, navigate to the Swift App XCode project's root folder and run:
   ```
     mfpdev app register
   ```
-- Running the application:
+- Run the sample app:
   - From a terminal window, navigate to the Swift App XCode project's root folder and run:
   ```
     open LTPABasedSSOSample.xcworkspace